peertransfer/okta-oidc-aws/README.md

     }
     ```

+    > **Important:** Make sure you include `:sub` after the end of your OIDC provider URL.
+For example `example.okta.com:sub` or `example.oktapreview.com:sub`

-    If you are wondering, this policy uses [IAM Policy Variables](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) to restrict `ListBucket` calls to only the files tha a user has uploaded.
+    If you are wondering, this policy uses [IAM Policy Variables](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) to restrict `ListBucket` calls to only the files that a user has uploaded.

-<a id="orga785734"></a>
+<a id="orgfde9a67"></a>

 # Running the sample

-<a id="orga9bd21a"></a>
+<a id="orgcf7a7d6"></a>

 ## Create `sample.html`

-Before you can run the example, you need to create a file named `sample.html` containing the code below.
+Before you can run the example, you need to create a file named "`sample.html`" containing the code below.
+If you name this file something other than `sample.html`, you'll have to go back and update the settings for your OIDC app.

 Replace the variables in `sample.html` with the approprate variables for your system.
 The variables that you will need to replace are below: